NurIren/Photoglot/README.md

 ## Acomplishments

 The iOS app version of Photoglot has won first Place in the Pitt Mobile App Challenge 2018 Code-it category.
+The web app version of Photoglot won third at SheInnovates 2018.

 -[Winner Announcement](http://technology.pitt.edu/software/2018-pitt-mobile-app-challenge-winners)